Cryptanalysis of some Nonabelian Group-Based Key Exchange Protocols: Introduction

 When the underlying platform group is linear (i.e. embeds faithfully into a matrix group over a field), several polynomial time attacks exist, which focus on retrieving the private shared key without solving the CSP \cite{kreuzer2014linear}, \cite{myasnikov2015linear}, \cite{tsaban2015polynomial}, \cite{ben2018cryptanalysis}.
 However, in general the computation of an efficient linear representation may pose a serious roadblock for an adversary.
 Further, many of these attacks are impractical to implement for standard parameter values.
 Such attacks are also typically protocol-specific, and this always leaves open the possibility of constructing a different protocol, again based on the CSP, where the known attacks are avoided.
 So far, the true difficulty of the CSP in different platforms has not been sufficiently investigated.

 In this paper, we study the complexity of various versions of the CSP in two well-known classes of linear groups: polycyclic groups and matrix groups over finite fields.
-Polycyclic groups were suggested for cryptographic use in \cite{eick2004polycyclic}, where some evidence was provided for resistance to some known attacks.
+Polycyclic groups were suggested for cryptographic use in \cite{eick2004polycyclic} by Eick and Kahrobaei, where some evidence was provided for resistance to some known attacks.
 Matrix groups are important for any nonabelian system, since whenever the platform group is linear, an efficient faithful representation reduces the underlying problem to one in a matrix group.
 Several proposed nonabelian cryptosystems use platforms that are special instances of polycyclic or matrix groups, and employ problems either equivalent to, or easier than, the versions of the CSP discussed in this paper.
+In this paper, we highlight three such independent key exchange systems published in \cite{Gu2014ConjugacySB}, \cite{cmpdec}, and \cite{quat}, and demonstrate efficient cryptanalyses of each of these.